wiwiluo/BunkrDownloader/README.md

 python3 downloader.py https://bunkr.fi/f/gBrv5f8tAGlGW  # Download single media
 ```

-## Filtering
+## Selective Downloads

+The script supports selective file downloads from an album, allowing you to exclude files using the Ignore List and include specific files with the Include List.

 ### Ignore List

-The ignore list is specified using the `--ignore` argument in the command line.
-This allows you to skip the download of any file from an album if its filename contains at least one of the specified strings in the ignore list.
+The Ignore List is specified using the `--ignore` argument in the command line.
+This allows you to skip the download of any file from an album if its filename contains at least one of the specified strings in the list.
 Item in the list should be separated by a space.

 ### Usage